project-ncl/gradle-manipulator/CONTRIBUTING.md

 * Update `$HOME/.gradle/gradle.properties` to contain the necessary configuration for publishing to Maven Central.
 Something like:

 ```
-signing.gnupg.executable=gpg
 signing.gnupg.keyName=someKey
 signing.passphrase=pass
 ```

+Note: If your gpg executable is not named `gpg` then you may need to add a line like `signing.gnupg.executable=gpg` to the properties file.

+The configuration will also read your `$HOME/.m2/settings.xml` for a username/password associated with `sonatype-nexus-staging`.

 See [this](https://docs.gradle.org/current/userguide/signing_plugin.html) for more details

 #### Release command

-The plugins can be released using the following command:
+The plugins can be released using the following command (from the master branch of the repository):

 	./gradlew clean release -Drelease=true